 What you will get:

-- Your video host: Marjory A. Bancroft, MA
+- Your video instructor: Marjory A. Bancroft, MA

 - 12 interactive exercises, including a role play that was scripted in collaboration with a licensed therapist and setting-specific skills practice